 That’s right, you can use your business phone system to market to your clients while they wait on hold.
 It could be selling to your next prospect before they even reach you.
 Some phone systems have integrated automated messages that allow your team to put the next troubleshooting call through to a pre-recorded how to fix it guide.
 Freeing up their time to get onto the next call and sell.

 With the right phone system at your disposal you have no more missed sales opportunities and enhanced sales prospects.

-It could do wonders for your brand and reputation and here’s a fun fact, the majority of customers prefer to watch “how to videos” or listen to “how to recordings” than speak to a staff member.
+It could do wonders for your brand and reputation.
+Here’s a fun fact, the majority of customers prefer to watch “how to videos” or listen to “how to recordings.” rather speak to a staff member.
 So, it is building a trusted and well-regarded image of your company and brand in the process.

 Types of Business Phone Systems

 There are 4 main types of business phone system.
 Below is a simple rundown of each one.
 This will help you avoid confusion when dealing with a telecoms company and make an informed choice about which type you need.
-We also have a couple of articles going into a bit more depth on PBX and VOIP so be sure to check those two out if you think they may suit your business best.
+We also have a couple of articles going into a bit more depth on PBX and VOIP.
+Be sure to check those two out if you think they may suit your business best.